nniklas/landing-page/README.md

 ToP landing page exercise repository

-Credit forthe  image to @thechaffins via Unsplash.
+Credit for the  image to @thechaffins via Unsplash.